Jeff Horn: Horn vs Zerafa

 Next, Horn faced Michael Zerafa on 31 August 2019 in Bendigo.
 For the second time in his career, Horn lost via technical knockout in the ninth round.

 Horn vs Zerafa II

 Horn however won the rematch on 18 December 2019 by majority decision to bring his record to 20–2–1.

 Horn vs Tszyu

-On 26 August 2020, Horn faced one of Australia's best up-and-coming fighters Tim Tszyu.
+On 26 August 2020, Horn faced one of Australia's best up-and-coming fighters, Tim Tszyu.
 Tszyu was ranked #5 by the WBO at super welterweight.
 Tszyu dropped Horn twice, once in the third and once in the sixth round, and continued to dominate Horn until the end of the eighth round, when Horn's corner decided not to continue the fight.

 Retirement

 On 2 July 2023, Horn announced his retirement, so he could undertake his role as an ambassador for an anti-bullying foundation.
-He stated that he had passed up offers of $1 million to return to the ring after his August 2020 loss to Tim Tyszu.
+He stated that he had passed up offers of $1 million to return to the ring after his August 2020 loss to Tim Tszyu.